 Whether you choose SEO or PPC depends on your marketing goals.
 Do you want to start marketing a specific product through digital marketing immediately?
 If this is the case, we recommend opting for PPC.
-Pay per click advertising doesn’t require a ton of time to see results and it can help drive immediate traffic to your site.
+Pay-per-click advertising doesn’t require a ton of time to see results, and it can help drive immediate traffic to your site.

-In today’s world, the most popular social media platforms include Facebook, Twitter, Instagram, TikTok, YouTube, Snapchat, Pinterest and LinkedIn.
+In today’s world, the most popular social media platforms include Facebook, Twitter, Instagram, TikTok, YouTube, Snapchat, Pinterest, and LinkedIn.
 Each platform has different primary demographics and uses, so research where your target audience spends their time online.

 There are five core components that work in tandem to create an effective social media marketing strategy: strategy, planning & publishing, listening & engagement, and analytics & reporting.

-Social media is home to nearly 3 billion people, so take advantage of simple interactions that can help promote your brand.
+Social media is home to nearly 3 billion people, so take advantage of simple interactions that promote your brand.
 Write and share engaging blog posts and push out content that your audience will enjoy.

 As your brand following begins to grow, you’ll start to figure out what type of content does well and what type of content doesn’t get high engagement.